Sterophonick/atapi.space/blog/gigatron.md

 <p>The Gigatron has no CPU, it's all 7400-series TTL logic chips, but those specific chips allow for an instruction set with 256 unique instructions, with a few registers that are able to control
 the video signal, the sound, and blinkenlights.
 In fact, the most difficult thing about it would be learning MAME's framework.</p>
 <img src="https://gigatron.io/wp-content/uploads/2020/03/Diagram-768x576.png">
+<p>This block diagram shows how everything in the machine is connected together.</p>
 <br/>
 <br/>
 <h2 style="font-size:28pt">Phil Thomas' Emulator</h2>